Best Food for American Wirehair

 American Wirehair Nutritional Profile

-Dietary planning for American Wirehair starts with understanding this breed's Medium (8-12 lbs) physique and easygoing character.
+Start any diet conversation about a American Wirehair from the physical baseline (Medium (8-12 lbs)) and behavioral baseline (easygoing); nutrition choices flow from there.
 Over a 14-18 years lifespan, the right nutrition foundation prevents many common health issues.
 American Wirehair cats with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for American Wirehair to maintain coat health and joint function.

 Life-Stage Feeding Guide for American Wirehair